 The seminar enables participants to interact with leaders in diverse fields of expertise, raising awareness of the global challenges facing contemporary society.
 Through step-by-step group work, participants will also develop the ability to respond to global issues that have multiple dimensions.
 Through discussions and preparing presentations using the World Café method (small-group, interchangeable dialogue), the seminar will expand the network of participating students from other universities and those who specialise in different fields.

 The UNU Global Seminars began in Japan in the Kanto area in 1985 with the first Shonan Session, and in the Kansai area in 1995 with the Kobe Session.
 In Japan, additional UNU Global Seminars are held in Tohoku, Shimane-Yamaguchi, Hokkaido, Kobe-Awaji, Kanazawa, and Okinawa.
 The expansion of the UNU Global Seminars abroad began with the Seoul (South Korea) Session in 2003.

-The seminar is open to Japanese and foreign students at Japanese universities (undergraduate and postgraduate students), irrespective of their major.
+The seminar is open to university students (both undergraduate and postgraduate) residing in Japan, irrespective of their major.
 Young professionals who are interested in the theme of the seminar are also welcome, although those working in the subject area are not admissible.
-Non-Japanese residents (persons living outside Japan) are not eligible to apply.
-Participants are required to understand both English and Japanese, as lectures will be delivered in either language.
-Simultaneous interpretation will not be provided.

 Please apply using the online registration form.

-Applications will be reviewed by the Shonan Session Committee.
-Candidates will be notified around 7 July 2017 by email.
-The participation fee of 38,000 yen must be deposited to the designated bank account by 21 July 2017.
+Candidates will be notified of the outcome of their application around 14 November 2022 through email.
+The participation fee of JPY 30,000 must be deposited to the designated bank account by 17 November 2022.
 Details will be sent to the selected participants directly.